tweag/nickel/doc/manual/syntax.md

 ```

 ### Record
 Records are key-value storage, or in Nickel terms, field-value storage.
-They are delimited by `{` and `}`, and elements are separated by `,`.
+They are delimited by `{` and `}`, and elements are separated with `,`.
 Field-value elements are noted as `field = value`.
 The fields are strings, but can be written without quotes `"` if they respect identifiers syntax.
 Values can be of any type.
 Elements inside a record are unordered.